semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 ![png](/blog/assets/post_cont_image/output_87_0.png)

 We are using the seaborn library to access to the scatter plot function.
-We pass to the X axis the countries and to the Y axis we give it the infant mortality, we increase the size of the marker by 90.
+We pass to the X axis the countries, and to the Y axis we give it the infant mortality, we increase the size of the marker by 90.
 Last, we change the size of the legend and set a title.

-There is this argument called hue in the scatter plot function to differentiate the markers using a condition.
-In our case, hue gives a different color to the markers depending on the region.
+There is this argument called hue in the scatters plot function to differentiate the markers using a condition.
+In our case, hue gives a different colour to the markers depending on the region.

 #### Observations

-We can clearly see that Laos from Asia has the highest infant mortality among all countries randomly selected followed by Burundi and Mauritania at around 70 child deaths.
-The rest of the countries have a relatively low child mortality with the Czech Republic having the lowest at around 4 child deaths.
+We can clearly see that Laos from Asia has the highest infant mortality among all countries randomly selected, followed by Burundi and Mauritania at around 70 child deaths.
+The rest of the countries have relatively low child mortality with the Czech Republic having the lowest at about 4 child deaths.

-From the previous observation, we can hypothetically say that Asia has the highest child mortality followed by Sub-Saharan Africa while Eastern and Western Europe have the lowest child mortality. but how can we prove that? keep on reading to find out.
+From the previous observation, we can hypothetically say that Asia has the highest child mortality, followed by Sub-Saharan Africa, while Eastern and Western Europe have the lowest child mortality.
+But how can we prove that?
+Keep on reading to find out.

-Note: By running the same code, there is a very small probability that the same countries would be selected.
+Note: By running the same code, there is a tiny probability that the same countries would be selected.

 #### Example 2 : Average infant mortality per region